-Inquiries might seem to start slowly, but the construction of a shared understanding in the first phase leads to a deeper understanding of procedures and concepts later in the inquiry.
-Students are often more motivated to learn when answering their own questions, and so their learning is faster and more memorable.
+Inquiries might start slowly, but the construction of a shared understanding in the first phase leads to a deeper understanding of procedures and concepts later in the inquiry.
+Students are often more motivated to learn when answering their own questions, and so their learning is faster and more memorable as the inquiry develops.

 (5) You cannot be certain that the lesson objectives will be met in inquiry lessons.

-With the teacher monitoring the mathematical validity of students’ aims during inquiry, curriculum objectives will be met even if they are not in a prescribed order.
+With the teacher monitoring the mathematical validity of students’ aims and activities during inquiry, curriculum objectives will be met even if they are not in a prescribed order.
 Often, students will challenge themselves to meet objectives at a higher level than expected.
-Furthermore, inquiries integrate concepts from different areas of maths, making the subject more connected and meaningful (as opposed to being viewed as a list of discrete objectives).
+Furthermore, inquiries integrate concepts from different areas of maths, making the subject more connected and meaningful.

 (6) My students won’t ask any questions at the start of an inquiry.

-(7) Maths is a deductive subject and inquiry is an inductive method of learning – they don’t match.
+(7) Maths is a deductive, logical subject and inquiry is an inductive, exploratory method of learning – they don’t match.

-Although this objection has arisen only once in discussion, it is the most serious theoretical objection nonetheless.
-Although mathematical developments might end with a deductive proof, they start through an inductive process of noticing and conjecturing.
+Although new mathematical ideas end with a rigorous deductive proof, they start through an inductive process of noticing and conjecturing.
 This integrated process can be experienced in inquiry with the teacher acting as the representative of mathematically deductive language.